michelfernandez/cove/site/content/english/privacy.md

 ## Definitions

 ### Service
-Service is the <a href="https://www.skribble.com" target="_blank">www.skribble.com</a> website operated by BlockSigner AG
+Service is the <a href="https://www.skribble.com" target="_blank">www.skribble.com</a> website operated by Skribble AG

 ### Personal Data
 Personal Data means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).